zefiber/eventfilter/README.md

 # How to run the program

-cd to the installation path
+cd to the project installation path

 $python3 -m venv eventfilter_env